WHAT CAN WE DO FOR YOU

 - Malaysian Good Agricultural Practices (MyGAP / GAP) Certification

-How to Get MUI & BPJPH Halal Certification in Indonesia
+How to Get MUI & BPJPH Halal Certification in Indonesia and What is Halal?

 The most suitable phrase to describe the 'halal' definition is "Halal is an immense value".
 While halal certification originally arose as an option to protect customers by using Islamic teachings as its basis, halal is no longer restricted to religious duties among Muslims.
 It is rising not only as a strong market trend but also as an increasingly global phenomenon for both Muslims and non-Muslims.
 Not only does the 'halal' mark on a food ensure that Muslims can eat it, but it has now become a worldwide emblem of quality security and eating habits.